 42 CARD 43 CARD

 Cutting central space was curious in the way that it took a flat piece whether card or paper and turned it into a 2d structure.
-The cutting of the paper allows for folds to be made, whilst still keeping the main structure, which gives it stability.
+The cutting of the paper allows for folds to be made, whilst still keeping the main structure, giving stability.
 SUCCESSFUL

 PROJECT 2 EXERCISE 2 CUTTING EDGES (PAGE 32)